 Windows Language Bar

 One of the most annoying features in Windows XP is the Language bar.
 You usually see it after you do a fresh install on a computer.
 It’s annoying because most users don’t use it or need it but it uses up space in the task bar.
 Also, it was easy to temporarily disable it but most users don’t know how to permanently remove or disable it.
-Before I show you how to permanently get rid of the Language bar, here’s a little information on what it is and what it’s for.
+Before I show you how to permanently get rid of it, here’s a little information on what it is and what it’s for.

 What is the Language bar?